Application dates, process, and expectations

 For the first two to three weeks, it’s an open application period, and applications received will be considered mostly equally, as described below under “Prioritization.”

-There is no advantage in registering immediately on December 13.
+There is no advantage in registering on the first day that we accept applications.
 However, so that we can meet our deadlines I ask that you not wait until the last-minute.

 The open application period will end at 11:59 PM MST (-7:00 UTC) on: